Jim Dooley is an Emmy-winning composer/songwriter well known in film, television and video game circles.

 Dooley’s expertise in other mediums can also be found in the complex, interactive scores for best-selling videogame titles such as “Epic Mickey,” “Infamous” and “Infamous 2,” “NERF: N-Strike”, “Jak and Daxter: The Lost Frontier,” “SOCOM 3: U.S. Navy Seals,” “U.S. Navy Seals: Combined Assault.”

-Dooley is a graduate of New York University, and upon completion of his degree, he moved to Los Angeles to study the art of film composing with prolific scoring legends such as Christopher Young, Elmer Bernstein and Leonard Rosenman.
+Dooley is a graduate of New York University, and upon completion of his degree, he moved to Los Angeles to study the art of film composing at USC in the SMPTV program with prolific scoring legends such as Christopher Young, Elmer Bernstein and Leonard Rosenman.
 He joined Media Ventures (now Remote Control Productions) in 1999 and collaborated with the world- renowned Hans Zimmer on DreamWorks’ “Gladiator” and as an additional composer, arranger and orchestrator on such notable features as Columbia Pictures’ “The Da Vinci Code,” Disney’s “Pirates of the Caribbean: The Curse of the Black Pearl,” DreamWorks’ “The Ring,” and many others.